captbaritone/jordaneldredge.com/_posts/2012-11-08-one-way-curl-pipe-sh-install-scripts-can-be-dangerous.md

 serving a different file.

-Of course, the whole point is pretty much moot because the install script is probably installing lots of other code that you haven't reviewed, so you are wouldn't be running this code unless you already trusted the author.
+Of course, the whole point is pretty much moot because the install script is probably installing lots of other code that you haven't reviewed, so you wouldn't be running this code unless you already trusted the author.
 However, be aware that you may be lulling yourself into a false sense of security because you **appear** to have the code right in front of you.